jasonbayton/11ty/_src/projects/managed-settings/support/troubleshooting.md

 Customisations are sent through managed config, and if a device is not online - or does not have access to the Google Play infrastructure and/or EMM services to receive it, customisations won't apply.
 You'll notice no other configurations (activity intents) are configured, either.

-**No access to the licensing server**
+**No access to the licencing server**

 If the device(s) cannot reach `ping.projects.bayton.org`, a valid licence cannot be confirmed, and customisations will not apply.

 **Invalid/unlicensed organisation ID**

-Customisations are only supported on licensed organisation IDs.
+Customisations are only supported on licenced organisation IDs.
 On invalid or unlicensed organisation IDs, customisations will be ignored. **Activity Intents configurations will still apply**.

-If you're licensed, please ensure the organisation ID added to the managed config is correct, validate the device(s) can reach the licensing server, and reach out to [support@bayton.org](mailto:support@bayton.org) for further assistance.
+If you're licenced, please ensure the organisation ID added to the managed config is correct, validate the device(s) can reach the licencing server, and reach out to [support@bayton.org](mailto:support@bayton.org) for further assistance.

 ### Customisations apply, but the custom heading icon does not